Ralph Buckley

 Ralph Joseph Buckley (March 18, 1907 – July 13, 1979) was an American football player.

 Buckley was born in 1907 in Meriden, Connecticut, and attended Meriden High School.
 He was selected at quarterback on the Connecticut all-state football team in 1923.

 He played college football for Fordham from 1924 to 1927.
-In his play in a college uniform, he ran 45 yards for a touchdown.
+In his first game in a college uniform, he ran 45 yards for a touchdown.

 He played professional baseball for the Springfield Ponies in the summer of 1928, pro football for New Britain in fall of 1928, and semi-pro football for Insilco in 1929 and the South Ends in 1930.
 He played professional football in the National Football League (NFL) as a halfback for the Staten Island Stapletons during the 1930 season.
 He appeared in seven NFL games, five as a starter.